NCEAS/metacatui/metacatui/docs/design/editor/editor-class-diagram.rst

 - For now, for we will postpone modeling eml-text, eml-entity modules, and won’t support the maintenance tree
 - Instead of modeling EML with its four submodules (dataset, software, citation, protocol, for now we’re keeping the model simple and only supporting EMLDataset
 - We won’t support the references tag in `/eml/dataset`
+- Object transfers will be queued on a per package basis, using the transferQueue property.
+Each DataONEObject item in the queue will have an uploadStatus (queued, transferring, completed, modified).
+Science metadata that is locally modified, but not 'saved' yet will be in the modified status.
+Once the save event occurs, it changes to queued and is added to the queue.